Shrikrishna10/Sem_5/selflearning/RISC-V LDF110.md

 Again, many embedded applications do not require floating point logic, and hence these extensions are not part of the Base ISAs.

 ## C Extension
+The compressed instruction set extension is a clever addition to the RISC-V ISA, which provides an alternative 16-bit encoding for a special subset of existing instructions, reducing static and dynamic code size.